 The cooperating teacher (CT) is a classroom teacher who is willing to mentor the teacher candidate using co-teaching.
 The teacher candidate (TC) is a University of MN student in a licensure program.

 Many teachers in our partner schools are familiar with co-teaching strategies introduced during professional development workshops for use when working with special education colleagues in the classroom.
 The seven strategies for co-teaching (Cook & Friend, 1995) remain essentially the same as originally implemented, however Washut Heck & Bacharach (2010) have adapted the strategies for practicing teachers to use while mentoring pre-service teachers during student teaching.
 The seven co-teaching strategies provide the framework for how the two teachers will engage in the shared work of planning, organizing, delivering, and assessing instruction.
 The classroom space and students will be shared in a way that makes it difficult for an observer to distinguish who is the teacher of record for the classroom.

 What does co-teaching look like in practice?
-Read The Power of Two (PDF) story detailing the experiences of cooperating teachers and teacher candidates during the pilot of co-teaching in 2011-12.
+Read The Power of Two (opens new window) (PDF) story detailing the experiences of cooperating teachers and teacher candidates during the pilot of co-teaching in 2011-12.

 For more information about pre-service co-teaching please see these resources:

 Due to state requirements for a variety of experiences at multiple levels, most secondary and K-12 programs cannot dedicate a teacher candidate to a single site for the full year placement.
 A pre-service math teacher, for example, must have experience at a middle school and a high school level.
 Therefore, most secondary and K-12 placements are between 8-14 weeks in length and occur multiple times during the academic year (fall and spring)